thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-synapse-edit-connection.md

 permalink: /:collection/:path.html
 ---

-You can edit a Snowflake connection to add tables and columns.
+You can edit a Synapse connection to add tables and columns.

 To edit a connection: